PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 ...     model, data, tokenizer, label_map, batch_size=batch_size)
 >>> for idx, text in enumerate(data):
 ...     print('Data: {} \t Label: {}'.format(text, results[idx]))
 Data: This hotel was a little old, and the special promotion room was not bad.
-Overall, it was not bad      Label: negative
+Overall, it was just so so      Label: negative
 Data: I was excited to show the films.
 When the film was finished, there was one episode of the cartoon–Mickey Mouse    Label: negative
 Data: As the old four-star hotel, its rooms were tidy and clean, which was really good.
 The collection service from the airport was so nice that you could check-in on the bus and saved the time.
 Label: positive
 ```